-VYP students begin their season with a two-day camp that takes place at the Elley-Long Music Center in early August.
-The students use this camp as a kick-off to the season, both musically and socially.
+VYP musicians begin their season with a two-day camp that takes place at the Elley-Long Music Center in early August.
+Musicians use this camp as a kick-off to the season, both musically and socially.
 Rehearsals are intense and focused but all staff work together to come up with fun non-musical activities that everyone participates in.
-VYP students are expected to attend camp, as it serves a vital role in preparing for the fall concert.
-Camp attendance of all VYP students is expected as it serves a vital role in preparing for the fall concert.
+VYP musicians are expected to attend camp, as it serves a vital role in preparing for the fall concert.
+Camp attendance of all VYP musicians is expected as it serves a vital role in preparing for the fall concert.
 Missing both days is counted as one absence for the fall concert cycle; missing one day is counted as a half absence.

-VYP membership is offered based on student auditions.
-It is not uncommon for a student to spend two to four years in VYP prior to earning advancement to VYO.
+VYP membership is offered based on musician auditions.
+It is common for musicians to spend two to four years in VYP prior to earning advancement to VYO.
 Most VYP members are in grades 7 to 10, with an overall spread of membership from grades 5 through 12.
 Please see the "Auditions, placements, role assignments, and awards" section of the handbook for more information.